-The main muscles which are responsible for holding the urine when the person doesn’t want to urinate are known as pelvic floor muscles.
-The work of these muscles is to release urine when they are ready.
-However, most people have weak pelvic floor muscles or have difficulty in controlling the urine which causes urinary incontinence.
+The main muscles which are responsible for holding the urine when the person doesn’t want to urinate are the pelvic floor muscles.
+The work of pelvic floor muscles is to release urine when they are ready.
+However, most people have weak pelvic floor muscles or have difficulty in controlling the urine.
+This results in the condition of urinary incontinence.

-There are many treatments for urinary incontinence, out of them one approach is to do pelvic floor exercises.
-With the help of these exercises, your pelvic floor muscles get strengthened.
-So, let’s look at some exercises for urinary incontinence.
+There are many treatments for urinary incontinence.
+One of the best natural ways is to do pelvic floor exercises regularly.
+These exercises, strengthen your pelvic floor muscles and hence improve the symptoms of urinary incontinence.
+So, let’s look at some of the best exercises for urinary incontinence.

-Every doctor will recommend kegel exercises to strengthen the muscles which support the bladder and keep it closed.
-This will improve a person’s ability to start and stop their urine stream.
+Every doctor recommends kegel exercises to strengthen pelvic muscles that support the bladder and keep it closed.
+Kegel exercise improves a person’s ability to start and stop their urine stream.
+In other words, they can voluntarily control the urge to pass urine for some time.
 First, it’s important to identify pelvic floor muscles and for that, you can do this exercise:

 - While going to urinate, focus to stop the urine stream.
 People should carefully only tighten the muscles which are used in urine and not nearby muscles like legs or stomach.

 - Also focus on the sensation of pelvic floor muscles pulling inward, stopping the urine stream or slowing it down.
 Men will see the scrotum and penis move slightly when you tighten the proper muscles.

 Once the person has identified the proper pelvic floor muscles, now they can perform kegel exercises twice daily.
 To perform this exercise, people should:

 - Squeeze the same muscles which are used to stop the flow of urine